gmc-code/PC-Microbit-Extension/docs/bots/BitBotXL/temp/BitBotXL_light_sensors.rst

 .. admonition:: Tasks

     #.
 Write code to turn on the buzzer for half a second.
     #.
-Write code, using a for loop, to make 3 half second buzzer sounds with 1 second between each of them.
+Write code, using a for-loop, to make 3 half second buzzer sounds with 1 second between each of them.

 ----